surf-visualization/ospray-python/README.md

 # OSPY - Python bindings for OSPRay

-These are experimental Python 3.x bindings for [OSPRay](https://www.ospray.org).
+These are Python 3.x bindings for [OSPRay](https://www.ospray.org).
-Originally just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little library (inspired by the just-as-great Boost.Python).
+Most OSPRay objects can be created from Python.
+Due to the general method of setting object parameters in OSPRay these are supported on all objects as well.
+But see the notes of data type mapping below.

 Note that this code is targeted at the 2.0.x branch of OSPRay.

+Missing features and/or limitations:
+- Shared `Data` objects (all data is currently copied)
+- Not all `Device` methods are available
+- Currently no way to get variance value of a `FrameBuffer`, plus no support for picking
+- Not all mathematical operations on `affine3f` are supported
+- Affine values of other sizes and data types are not included
+- Missing object types: `ImageOperation`

+These bindings started just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little library (inspired by the just-as-great Boost.Python).

 ## Example (after ospTutorial.cpp)